mrasu/echoed/README.md

 Echoed offers two installation methods, choose one that suits your needs:

-## 1. Create a New Directory with Example Tests
+## Option 1.
+Create a New Directory with Example Tests

 1. Initialize a new directory using npx:
     ```bash
     mkdir my_test_directory && cd my_test_directory
-    npx echoed@latest create-sample
+    npx create echoed@latest
     ```
 2. Review the example tests and run them by following instructions in the generated `README.md`:
     ```bash